imrodrigoalves/imrodrigoalves/README.md

   - Designed and implemented the API for the SPA

 - Job Portal (Germany)
-  - Prepared all production environment on AWS - Cloudfront, RDS, Route 53
+  - Prepared all production environment on AWS - Cloudfront, RDS, Route 53, Lambda, Cloudwatch, SQS, SES
-  - Performed majorrole in deploying the application to production
+  - Performed major role in deploying the application to production

+✨ Age 22 (To be continued)